View our Covid-19 Response Learn More- Click to Dismiss

 Ongoing Responsibilities for Students Placed Out-of-State

-• Participate in IEP meetings via telephone conferencing, video conferencing, or physical presence by LEA staff and/or AEA staff.
-Resident district representatives must be invited to all IEP meetings; and
+• Participate in IEP meetings via telephone conferencing, video conferencing, or in person, as appropriate.
+Resident district representatives must be invited to all IEP meetings;